What is Distillation?

 It might look complex, but don’t worry – let’s take a look at all the various pieces.

 You know that you need a heat source.
 We were using a stove before in our example, but now we’re going to switch to a hotplate.
-You don’t have to use a hotplate - you can also use an electric heating mantle, which wraps around the flask like a glove and heats it up, almost like an electric blanket.
-Next up is the flask you started with, which has the mixture of liquids.
+You don’t have to use a hotplate – you can also use an electric heating mantle, which wraps around the flask like a glove and heats it up, almost like an electric blanket.
+Next up is the flask you started with, which has a mixture of liquids.
 Before sophisticated glass came along, people would use any pot they had available.
 Most of the time were made out of metals, like copper.
 Even though we’re using glassware here, chemists will still sometimes refer to the starting flask as the “distillation pot”, or “still pot”, referring to the pots used centuries ago.
 The apparatus as a whole is sometimes called a “still”, short for distillation apparatus.

 Up next is a piece of glassware called a “three-way adapter”.
 It’s a separate piece of glassware that nestles into the top of the flask.
 The “fuzzy” parts of the joints in the picture above, where two pieces of glassware meet, is where the different parts of the glassware apparatus fit together and form an air-tight seal.
 This three-way adapter allows vapour to go in two directions: up, or to the right.